 The Kirk of Kildaire, Presbyterian was started by lay people living in Cary with worship services beginning in late 1977 and the charter granted in late 1979.
 Our property was purchased to build here the following January.

-In November 2016, the Session adopted benchmarks to determine when our church could break ground on the new education building.
-In December 2018 our education wing was completed.
+In November 2016, the Session adopted benchmarks to determine when our church could break ground on a new education building.
+In December 2018 our first education wing was completed.